Streamlinelv/cartbounty/readme.txt

 == Changelog ==

-= 8.3 =
+= 8.4 =
-* Added support for saving abandoned carts through custom phone fields
-* Updated WordPress recovery email templates
+* Added tracking for user unsubscriptions at specific automation steps in WordPress recovery
-* Fixed the display of anonymous carts when they are excluded

 [See changelog for all versions](https://raw.githubusercontent.com/Streamlinelv/woo-save-abandoned-carts/master/changelog.txt).